 President Carol L. Folt established the Presidential Working Group (PWG) on Sustainability in September of 2019 to explore approaches for USC to become a model for sustainability in its education, research, and campus operations.
 The PWG’s primary body currently has representatives from 10 schools, the Academic Senate, the Provost’s office, the Office of Sustainability, the Office of University Relations, the Office of Diversity, Equity and Inclusion (DEI), the Office of Research, Auxiliary Services, Facilities Management Services, Keck Medicine, the Environmental Student Assembly, and student government.
-It has six subcommittees — DEI, education, research, operations, engagement, and students — engaging over 100 students, faculty, and senior administrators.
+It has six subcommittees — Diversity, Equity & Inclusion, Education, Research, Operations, Engagement, and Students — engaging over 100 students, faculty, and senior administrators.

 During its first year (2019-20), the PWG explored how to integrate sustainability into the university’s curriculum, research, and operations.
-During 2020-21, the various committees developed multi-year implementation plans, and the PWG integrated them into a university-wide strategy with plans that extend through 2028.
-During 2021-22, the committees worked with partners in various administrative offices to chart pathways for implementing PWG recommendations, and participated in the development of Assignment: Earth, USC’s plan for a greener campus and planet.
+During 2020-21, the various committees developed multi-year initiatives and the PWG integrated them into a university-wide strategy called Assignment: Earth with plans that extend through 2028.
+During 2021-22, the committees worked with partners in various administrative offices to chart pathways for implementing Assignment: Earth initiatives and goals.
+During 2022-23 the PWG continues to work toward the effective implementation of the Assignment: Earth framework and its ambitious goals through the engagement of students, faculty, and staff across the USC community.

 The work of the PWG is guided by three principles:

-- USC has a responsibility to educate all USC students, faculty, staff, and friends on the causes and implications of climate change and the other growing challenges to sustainability.
+- USC has a responsibility to raise awareness among all USC students, faculty, staff, and friends on the causes and implications of climate change and the other growing challenges to sustainability.

 - As a premier research university, USC is committed to developing solutions to these threats, particularly solutions that redress inequities.